krikera/bloom/README.md

 | Sentinel-2 Level-2A | Harmonized Sentinel-2 imagery providing higher temporal resolution | https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a |
 | Microsoft Planetary Computer | Hosting platform that signs data URLs and provides STAC search | https://planetarycomputer.microsoft.com/ |

-## Known limitations

-- Real imagery processing requires Rasterio and access to MPC signed URLs.
-When those dependencies fail, the system falls back to curated demo NDVI values and labels the output accordingly.
-- Cloud cover and water masking are basic; dense clouds can still reduce valid pixel counts.
-- Notebook-based analyses in `notebooks/` are optional and not part of the production API pipeline.

 ## Contributing